syncfusion-content/winui-docs/winui/AutoComplete/Getting-Started.md

 ![WinUI AutoComplete populating items using data binding](GettingStarted_images/winui-autocomplete-populating-data-binding.png)

-## Multiple Selection
+## Selection

 The `AutoComplete` allows user to select single or multiple items from the drop-down list by clicking `Enter` key or lost focus from the text box.
-The multi-select `AutoComplete` mode can be enabled by setting the [SelectionMode] property as `Multiple`.
+You can change the selection mode either single or multi-selection by setting the `SelectionMode` property as `Single` or `Multiple`.

 {% tabs %}
 {% highlight xaml %}